 Personal Insight Questions

-For freshman and transfer applicants applying for fall 2017 admission, the personal statement will now be personal insight questions - short-answer questions from which applicants will choose.
+Last year the personal statement was replaced with personal insight questions - short-answer questions from which applicants will choose.
 For more information on the new personal insight questions, visit the University of California website.

 AP Computer Science Principles